Miss Universe 2025: Voting irregularities

-Judges Resignations
+Resignations and results

-Three members of the Miss Universe 2025 jury resigned before the final program.
-French-Lebanese pianist composer, Omar Harfouch resigned from the Miss Universe 2025 judging panel just three days before the pageant after alleging that a "clandestine" selection committee had chosen the Top 30 finalists outside of the official judging process.
+Three members of the Miss Universe 2025 selection committee resigned before the final program.

+French-Lebanese pianist composer, Omar Harfouch resigned from the Miss Universe 2025 judging panel three days before the pageant after alleging that a "clandestine" selection committee had chosen the top 30 finalists outside of the official judging process.
 He claimed the so-called impromptu group included individuals with personal relationships to contestants and that the real jury members were not present at its decision-making meeting.
+He also claimed that Mexico would win because of a deal between the co-owner of Miss Universe, Raúl Rocha, with Fátima Bosch's father, Bernardo Bosch.
+Bernardo Bosch is an advisor to the General Director of Pemex Exploration and Production.
+Raúl Rocha is also the owner of Soluciones Gasíferas del Sur, a gas company that received a contract from Pemex's subsidiary, Pemex Exploration and Production, for US$40 million in 2023.
 The Miss Universe Organization responded by denying the existence of such a committee and reaffirming that their established protocols remained in place while acknowledging Harfouch's withdrawal.

-French football manager and former professional player, Claude Makélélé, along with Princess Camilla di Borbone delle Due Sicilie, stepped down citing personal reasons.
+French football manager and former professional player, Claude Makélélé stepped down as well, citing personal reasons.
+Camilla di Borbone delle Due Sicilie, the president of the Miss Universe selection committee, also withdrew from the judging panel.
 Their decisions prompted the organization to adjust the final jury lineup and issue a brief message expressing respect for both resignations while confirming that the event would proceed with the revised panel.

-Voting

-Voting for the people's choice ended on November 19, but organizers suddenly extended the voting without prior notice.
-The Philippines, Bangladesh, and another countries led the original results.
-After the extension, Paraguay's votes rose to 16 million in one hour.
-It was also noted that one of the Miss Universe judges is the partner of Miss Paraguay as seen on his Instagram account.
-After the incident, the fans surged and called for transparency and fairness.

-Contestants

-120 contestants will compete for the title.
+Harfouch had an exclusive interview with HBO the day before the pageant that Miss Universe 2025 would be awarded to the Mexican candidate.
+He also posted a photo of an alleged "intimate" photo of Miss Universe owner Raúl Rocha and winner Bosch building on his allegation that the results were rigged.

+Harfouch's allegations also referred to Beyond the Crown, a Miss Universe social-impact initiative.
+The Miss Universe Organization later clarified that the initiative operated separately from the competition and was not part of the judging or contestant-selection process.

+Aftermath

+Amid the controversy over the results, judges Louie Heredia, Natalie Glebova, Andrea Meza, and Chalida Thaochalee lamented the absence of an accounting firm authenticating the scores for the competition.
+Online speculation that suggested host Steve Byrne announced the top five results in reverse led him to affirm that he announced the placement as given, but agreed with the sentiment that Yacé should have won.

+Raúl Rocha statements